Subject-Verb Agreement

 Exception:

-In this statement, I am a singular pronoun but do not will be using it along with it instead of does not.
+In this statement, I am a singular pronoun but ‘do not’ will be used along with it instead of does not.
 And that’s why it’s an exception.

 In this statement, “this book” is the subject and it’s singular.
 Therefore, the verb used will also be singular i.e., “is” and not “are”.

-The next rule of Subject-Verb Agreement is about the use of each, each one, either, neither, everyone, everybody, anybody, anyone, nobody, somebody, someone, and no one as words which are singular in nature and therefore will always use a singular verb.
+The next rule of Subject-Verb Agreement is about the use of each, each one, either, neither, everyone, everybody, anybody, anyone, nobody, somebody, someone, and no one as words which are singular in nature and therefore will always follow a singular verb.
+For instance:

 In this statement, “each one” is used and therefore, the singular verb “is” will be used.